lm2343635/Grouper-Server/README.md

       - key(String): access key of group member
    - param:
       - share(String): the content of a share
-      - receiver(String): user id from facebook of the receiver, it's empty if send to all
+      - receiver(String): userId of the receiver, it's "*" if send to all
       - messageId(String): messageId of the message which can be recovered by this share
    - return:
       - success(boolean)
    -  error:
       - ErrorAccessKey(902): Access key is wrong.
-      - ErrorNoReceiverFound(3011): Cannot find receiver in this group by this user id.
+      - ErrorNoReceiverFound(3011): Cannot find receiver in this group by this userId.
       - ErrorPutShare(3012): Put share internal error.
+      - ErrorSendSelfForbidden(3013): Cannot send share to yourself.

 (2)`transfer/list`